Cong worker accuses BJP of extortion

 "We have received a complaint from Chandrapur area.

-These extortion notices were served to at least seven to eight people.
+These extortion notices were served from at least seven to eight people.
 We are investigating the matter," the police officer said.

 Reacting to the complaint, BJP state spokesperson Nabendu Bhattacharya said, "We don't extort money from anyone because this is beyond the ethics of our party.
 There are also rules for collecting subscription.
 We have information that many people are posing as BJP workers to extort money."